SAP-samples/teched2022-AD280/README.md

-# Session ID - Session Title
+# AD280 - A Beginning to End Workshop on Configuring SAP Launchpad Service

 ## Description